MaazHussaini99/maazhussaini99/README.md

 ## Interests

-When I'm not coding, I love exploring the great outdoors, enjoying cricket or reading about new tech.
+When I'm not coding, I love exploring the great outdoors, :runner: enjoy cricket or reading about new tech.

 ## Contact